elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-2-system-initialization.md

 ### Grub Example

-Let&#8217;s add an entry to our **grub.conf** menu to have a new entry for recovery mode, but leave the regular mode as the default boot mode.
+Let's add an entry to our **grub.conf** menu to have a new entry for recovery mode, but leave the regular mode as the default boot mode.
 Here is what I had from the default install for my **grub.conf** file:

     [root@rhel1 ~]# cat /boot/grub/grub.conf
     # grub.conf generated by anaconda